Introduction

-A clashfinder is a free, printable timetable for a music festival or other event.
-This site is where you get them.
+A clashfinder is a free, printable timetable for an event like a music festival or conference

 Site News